kopi9999/mz80emu/doc/src/config.md

 | `uint32_t instanceCount` | Number of module instances. |
 | `struct RawInterfacesInfo rawInterfacesInfo` | Struct where raw data of interfaces and derived interfaces is stored. |

-`setInterfacesData()` saves raw data of interfaces and derived interfaces in pointer passed as function argument.
+`setInterfacesData()` saves raw data of interfaces and derived interfaces in "info" pointer passed as function argument.

 ### `setClockData(data, instanceCount, interfacesCount, rawClockInfo)`